-Merck, a pharmaceutical company based in Germany, is building a biotech development facility in Corsier-sur-Vevey, Switzerland, with an estimated investment of €250m ($275.5m).
+Germany-based pharmaceutical company Merck is building a biotechnology development facility in Corsier-sur-Vevey, Switzerland, with an estimated investment of €250m ($275.5m).

 Merck biotech development facility location

-The facility is close to the company’s existing biotech commercial manufacturing centre in Corsier-sur-Vevey, Switzerland.
+The facility is situated near the company’s existing biotech commercial manufacturing centre in Corsier-sur-Vevey.

-It will include a building with a total area of approximately 15,700m², with operations supported by around 250 employees currently operating in different locations.
-The cross-functional team will work on speeding-up the availability of advanced biotech therapies for clinical trials.
+It will include a building with a total area of approximately 15,700m² (168,993m²), with operations supported by around 250 employees currently operating in different locations.
+The cross-functional team will work on expediting the availability of advanced biotech therapies for clinical trials.

 Details of Merck biotech development facility in Switzerland

 The facility will incorporate advanced technological and digital solutions.
 Merck also plans to integrate automation into manufacturing and laboratory processes.
 The facility will have flexible design features and open workspaces to allow the team to collaborate and innovate.
 It will comply with international standards for the environment, health, quality and safety.

 The centre will also feature process solutions provided by the company’s Life Sciences business to support clinical manufacturing and pilot plant operations.

 Sustainability and energy management